What Are Examples of Biohacking?

 • Inflammation

-• Time-restricted feeding (TRF): Eating is limited to a specific time window (i.e., 10 am-6 pm) followed by an overnight extended fast.
+• Time-restricted feeding (TRF): Eating is limited to a specific time window—10 am to 6 pm—followed by an overnight extended fast.

 • Circadian rhythm fasting: This is a specific form of time-restricted feeding that requires a minimum of a 12-hour overnight fast and an earlier eating window during the day to align with the body’s natural circadian rhythms

-• Alternate day fasting (ADF): Fasting or a restricted caloric intake (~<20%) occurs every other day.
+• Alternate day fasting (ADF): Fasting or a restricted caloric intake of less than 20% that occurs every other day.

-• 5:2 intermittent fasting: Fasting takes place two days of the week while regular food intake happens on the other five.
+• 5:2 intermittent fasting: Fasting takes place two days of the week while regular eating happens on the other five.

 How to measure this biohack

-You can track the effects of intermittent fasting by monitoring blood pressure, weight, and blood levels of glucose, cholesterol, and high-sensitivity c-reactive protein.
+You can track the effects of intermittent fasting by monitoring blood pressure, weight, blood glucose levels, cholesterol, and high-sensitivity c-reactive protein.

-Saunas—small rooms heated with hot air or steam—are not only for relaxing.
-Exposure to high temperatures in saunas can have cardiovascular health benefits similar to those produced by aerobic exercise.
-When exposed to high temperatures, the body works to cool down by increasing heart rate, blood flow, and cardiac output and decreasing blood pressure.
-This can lead to benefits for cardiovascular health and longevity.
-[10]
+Saunas are not only for relaxing.
+Exposure to high temperatures can have cardiovascular health and longevity benefits similar to those produced by aerobic exercise.
+[10] The body works to cool down by increasing heart rate, blood flow, and cardiac output—decreasing blood pressure.

-For example, a prospective cohort study revealed that long-term, frequent sauna use (over 20 years of four to seven times a week) was associated with a reduced risk of several heart issues, including sudden cardiac death, fatal coronary heart disease, fatal cardiovascular disease, and all-cause mortality.
+For example, a prospective cohort study revealed that long-term, frequent sauna use—over 20 years of four to seven times a week—reduced the risk of sudden cardiac death, fatal coronary heart and cardiovascular disease, and all-cause mortality.
 [11]

 How to measure this biohack